pl853/WebApp-Security-Guide/README.md

 On a request the referer header contains the url  of the website  where the document is located.
 This is also the case when you have an image on your website that is from another website. (in the image below you can see an example of this) </br>
 ![urlheader](https://user-images.githubusercontent.com/24454699/56095993-ebdfcf80-5ed1-11e9-942d-b6e8ec2b6705.png)
 </br>
-In the image above the the image used is from the website : http://www.site.example/index.html.
+In the image above, there is an image which is being used from the website : http://www.site.example/index.html.
 This meanse that you use a snippit (small part) of the html code from that website.
 It's the same for the link below the image.

 ### SECURITY CONCERN: REFERER HEADER
 Because a part of the code,  from the website that has the image on it,  is used in your own website, it will  also use any JavaApplets, ActiveX scripts and plug-ins included in that  page.